Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Proposition: Total applications valuation of their assets (tokens on smart contracts, or parachains) is limited and that limit is correlated with the total economic security of the consensus system they reside in.

 In Polkadot's relay chain model, Nuke would argue it's feasible that an attack to extract value from a very highly valued asset could outweighs the cost of obtaining a _byzantine level of stake_ to execute.
-So the sum of all parachains market cap is also limited as that same level of stake control would enable take over of all chains on it.
+Therefore the sum of all parachains market cap is also limited as that same level of stake control would enable take over of all chains on it.

 Nuke argue this is the same for the sum of all contracts valuations on something like Ethereum.